mach0/dangerdeep/dangerdeep/modernize-readme.txt

 4. Compare basic classes between branches for differences! use meld with directories to compare.
 	See below for more details.
-	DONE - remaining topics are GL related
+	DONE - remaining topics are GL related, except bivector
+5. use new C++ features for XML reader etc.
+	DONE
-5. use key enum class!
+6. use key enum class!
 	DONE - except in widget class
 -------------WE ARE HERE-----------------
-6. make use of new C++ features for widgets etc. no more templates with object and method etc., just use lambda!
+7. make use of new C++ features for widgets etc. (no plain new/delete) no more templates with object and method etc., just use lambda! widget children as list of raw pointers is evil, vector<unique_ptr> would be better! add_child should also consume a unique_ptr ! use make_unique everywhere! but lambda can't transport arguments! so we can't change everything to lambda.
+	Better syntax when instantiating these widgets would be helpful though.
+	TODO: new add_child_with_ptr function to use in user_interface and widget class!
+	changes in subsim.cpp and viewmodel.cpp!
+	VERY OFTEN we have a unique_ptr to widget but temporarily or longer need an additional pointer to it...
+	When constructing menues, we often have to move in created children and mix this, bad! shared_ptr/weak_ptr is no good solution to this. maybe add_child should return a ref? replace add_child_with_ptr to return a ref?
+	change all add_child_with_ptr to assign the ref to a pointer! then check all changes, i.e. menu construction to work, use add_child and keep the ref for later use! tons of work in class subsim.cpp!
-6. Introduce newer system input handling (needs SDL2?) rename system.* to system_interface.* to compare includes (no changes between codemodernization and master!)
+8. Introduce newer system input handling (needs SDL2?) rename system.* to system_interface.* to compare includes (no changes between codemodernization and master!)
 	This means no more SDL includes in headers!!!
-7. use new C++ features for XML reader etc.
-8. add new sensors (test if they work!!!)
+9. add new sensors (test if they work!!!)
-9. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body etc.
+10. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body etc.
-10. Copy new classes like gpu interface to master branch so they can be tested and used by standalone apps (copy DONE)
+11. Copy new classes like gpu interface to master branch so they can be tested and used by standalone apps (copy DONE)
-11. Divide code into separate libraries better (partly done)
+12. Divide code into separate libraries better (partly done)
-12. Migrate to SDL2
+13. Migrate to SDL2
-13. Finally adjust rendering
+14. Finally adjust rendering
 	maybe we can adjust all the display classes to use the new kind of interface references but uses old rendering code... problem is a name conflict! model/mesh/texture are already used THIS IS THE TOUGHEST CHANGE, A CHANGE ALL OR NOTHING WILL WORK PROJECT!
-14. or earlier: get rid of all the configuration options, we use SSE and all modern stuff automatically!
+15. or earlier: get rid of all the configuration options, we use SSE and all modern stuff automatically!
-15. Turn on -Wall
+16. Turn on -Wall

 Changes that have been started in code comparison:
+- use std::vector everywhere instead of std::list
+- do not use new/delete but make_unique/unique_ptr
+- unify all sensors, GHG etc. are also sensors and clean up that class mess
+- do not track pointers but sensor contacts
+- More documentation (Doxygen)
 - Whole new GPU interface and rendering
 - References to game objects via ID instead of pointers
 - generic_rudder, should be used by airplane as well
 - Change to SDL2, no more SDL includes, new input event handler classes
 - New idea about coastmap/coastline rendering with ETopo data
-- use std::vector everywhere instead of std::list
-- unify all sensors, GHG etc. are also sensors and clean up that class mess
-- do not track pointers but sensor contacts
-- use lambdas for widgets or std::func so no mor templates or pointers to objects
 - introduce damageable_part
-- More documentation (Doxygen)
 - Less warnings due to type specifiers
 - Loading/Saving more generic (not bound to xml)
 - model with state, class mesh separated